Atturra takes out Nuix partner of the year gong

 The award ceremony took place at Nuix's XLR8/23 conference in Sydney on March 14.

-Atturra was honoured for its significant investment in Nuix skills and capabilities.
+Deloitte was the Nuix global alliance partner of the year, whereas McGrath Nicol took out the regional service provider award.

+Trans-Tasman digital archival services provider The Information Management Group was named Nuix's innovation partner of the year, and its reseller RedEye got the company's social impact award.

-It demonstrated how to extract new facts from messy data for better decision making, using Civil Aviation Safety Authority regulations as an example.
+At the conference, Atturra demonstrated how to extract new facts from messy data for better decision making, using Civil Aviation Safety Authority regulations as an example.

 Atturra used Nuix to show how the impact of changes to CASA regulations can be identified and analysed to save time.